jillpesce/KettleWebsite/README.md

 # KettleWebsite

-Turns Arduino-implanted electric kettle on and off.
+Website to turn Arduino-implanted electric kettle on and off and provide temperature readings.